Frequently Asked Questions

 Why isn’t my tank filled to 100 percent capacity?

+For safety.
 Your propane is delivered and stored in liquid form.
-Propane liquid, for example, will expand (become a gas) nearly 17 times as much as water over the same temperature increase.
+Propane liquid will expand (become a gas) nearly 17 times as much as water over the same temperature increase.
 As a result, tanks and cylinders are never completely filled with propane liquid.
 Tanks are filled to about 80 to 85 percent of their capacity.
 This leaves a space above the liquid, which allows the propane liquid to expand freely due to changes in temperature.

 Do you refill cylinders at your office locations?

-We provide drive up propane service for our RV customers as well as catering vehicles, roofing contractors, and many farm and business customers.
+At most of our offices, we provide drive-up propane service for our RV customers as well as catering vehicles, roofing contractors, and many farm and business customers.
 It’s also a convenient way to fill your barbeque cylinder.
 If you are filling up a cylinder smaller than 20 pounds or topping off a partially empty cylinder, please be aware that we have a minimum charge.

 How many cylinders can I bring in my car to refill?